Simucube/simucube-docs.github.io/docs/Tuner/Passive pedal setup.md

 ![](assets/passivepedalconfig.png)

-## Adding passive pedal
+## Adding a passive pedal

-To add passive pedal, press Add device -button found on bottom left corner of the Tuner and select "Passive pedal".
+To add a passive pedal, press Add device -button found on bottom left corner of the Tuner and select "Passive pedal".
 Now a new device is seen on a device panel.
 The device has not been configured and therefore it shows yellow circle (not configured).
 Press the passive pedal on the device panel.

 ## Initial configuration and calibration